Best Foods for Gut Health

 - Some pickles.

-Unfortunately, many commercial products are pasteurized, meaning that their beneficial microorganisms are destroyed.
+Unfortunately, many commercial products are pasteurized, destroying their beneficial microorganisms.
 Therefore, it is best to look for fresh fermented products and those that are labeled as containing live cultures.

 It is also important to avoid products with high sugar levels, such as flavored yogurts.
 Try choosing natural yogurt and adding fresh fruit or berries instead.